deepbsd/deepbsd.github.io/_posts/2019-08-12-Find_Cheat_Sheet.markdown

   need a pipe ('|') with xargs.
 * __execdir__: Executes the command on the directory the file found exists in.
 Not sure to use this myself
 * __ls__: `find / -type f -size +1G -ls` -- Simply lists files largers than 1G so you can view details about the file
+* __print__: `find /opt -type f -executable -print` -- Show all executable files beneath /opt.  _Note_: Sometimes special characters in filenames could cause the terminal some grief.
+If the output is going to a terminal rather than a file, you may want to choose a formated output, using `-fprint` or `-fprintf`.
+If you want to disregard any side effects to the terminal and print characters regardless of the terminal, you could use `-print0` or `-fprint0`.
+Read the manpage for more information on this.

 # Error Messages